benhamill/benhamill.github.com/source/_posts/2013-09-03-never-type-bundle-exec-again.markdown

 ---
 Sometimes people complain about having to type `bundle exec` before every freakin' command in a Ruby project.
-Honestly, I think the benefits Bundler gives you outweigh that down side by a *huge* margin.
+Honestly, I think the benefits Bundler gives you outweigh that downside by a *huge* margin.
 However, there is good news: You can use this one weird trick to never type `bundle exec` again.

 OK.
 It's actually an option of two weird tricks.
 And then a bonus trick.
 This